cerebro-data/external-docs/docs/SupportedSQL.md

 ```

 See the [Cluster Sizing](ClusterSizing.md) document for more information on how
-much memory joins will need and how that is affecting cluster node requirements.
+much memory joins need and how that affects cluster node requirements.